The Bankrate promise

-High-risk car insurance is typically more expensive than the options in the general market and the NJ Assigned Risk Plan is consistent with that trend.
-Depending on the plan you select, you may need to increase coverage limits to satisfy the minimum requirements of the state.
+High-risk car insurance is typically more expensive than the options in the general market and the NJ Assigned Risk Plan may be consistent with that trend.
 Your premium will also depend on the factors that individual insurance providers evaluate to set a price for you, which can include your ZIP code, age, type of vehicle and marital status, among other variables.

 The NJ PAIP has two payment options: you can either pay the total annual premium in full at the start of your policy, or you can choose to pay a 30 percent deposit initially and the rest in installments over the next few months.
 If you are insured through this program, you are not bound to stay with it if you are eligible for a cheaper policy elsewhere.
 You are free to cancel the policy and your remaining premiums will be refunded.
 However, be sure your replacement policy is in force before terminating your NJ PAIP plan to avoid any lapse in coverage.